-Pay flattering attention to (someone) in order to win favour.‘statesmen came to pay the king court and ask for alliances’
+Pay flattering attention to someone in order to win favor.

 homage, deference, obedience, suit, courtship, blandishments, respects, attention, addresseswoo, go out with, be involved with, be romantically linked with, pursue, run after, chase, seek the company of, make advances to, make up to, flirt withView synonyms